diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Lightsail-VPN-Client.md

 $ sudo apt install wireguard
 ```

-***Note*** If you are asked about new versions available you can install the new ones or keep yours, I *kept the local version currenty installed*.
+***Note*** If you are asked about new versions available you can install the new ones or keep yours, I *kept the local version currently installed*.

 ## Creating Client configuration files in the WireGuard Server

 Now we have 2 main options, we can create the keys from our client and then add into the server OR we can go now to our WireGuard server, create there the configuration file for the client, and store it, and this is what I will do:

-Open new terminal, access your WireGuard server with SSH and add a new client:
+Open a new terminal, access your WireGuard server with SSH and add a new client:
 ```
 $ ssh -A ubuntu@IP-FOR-WIREGUARD-SERVER
 ...